 AVG().
 This time, tiny differences in the solution due to floating point rounding issues emerge, causing the rejection.

-- If a learner submission appears to be incorrectly rejected, try to diagnose the cause of the rejection, then contact Content Quality to discuss changes to the SCTs.
+- If a learner submission appears to be incorrectly rejected, try to diagnose the cause of the rejection, then contact @datacamp-contentquality over GitHub to request changes to the SCTs.